 Education & Experience:

-Advanced degree and five or more years of relevant experience in area of specialization or combination of relevant education, training, and/or experience.
-For jobs with financial responsibilities, experience managing a budget and developing financial plans.
+Advanced degree and five or more years of relevant experience or a comparable combination of relevant education, training, and/or experience.
+Experience managing a budget and developing financial plans.
 Experience developing program partnerships and funding sources.

 Knowledge, Skills and Abilities: